ibm-cloud-docs/CDN/api.md

 * **Return**: a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping`.

-  **NOTE**: The collection provides a `uniqueId` value, which needs to be sent as input for subsequent API calls related to Mapping and Origin Path.
+  The collection provides a `uniqueId` value, which needs to be sent as input for subsequent API calls related to Mapping and Origin Path.
+  {: note}

   [View the Mapping Container](/docs/infrastructure/CDN?topic=CDN-mapping-container)